 Drawbacks of Quick Divorces in Nevada

-Even if a couple is anxious to divorce and qualifies for doing a joint petition, both parties are still encouraged to consult with separate attorneys first.
+Even if you are anxious to divorce and qualify for a joint petition, you are still encouraged to consult with separate attorneys first.
 An attorney can